INGEOTEC/EvoMSA/docs/source/text_repr.rst

 Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`v2` has three sets of text representations, namely :py:attr:`dataset`, :py:attr:`emoji`, and :py:attr:`keyword`.
-The dataset text representations were built on datasets coming from text-categorization competitions, the emoji representations are self-supervised datasets where each task is to predict the presence of the emoji; and the keyword representations are also self-supervised datasets where the task is to predict the presence of a word; the words selected correspond to the words of the vocabulary in the pre-trained bag-of-words model.
+The dense representations start by defining the labeled datasets used to create them.
+These datasets are organized in three groups.
+The first one is composed of human-annotated datasets; we refer to them as :py:attr:`dataset`.
+The second groups contain a set of self-supervised dataset where the objective is to predict the presence of an emoji as expected; these models are referred as :py:attr:`emoji`.
+The final group is also a set of self-supervised datasets where the task is to predict the presence of a particular word, namely :py:attr:`keyword`.

+Following an equivalent approach used in the development of the pre-trained BoW, different dense representations were created; these correspond to varying the size of the vocabulary and the two procedures used to select the tokens.

 .. _text_repr_vector_space: